-Living Royal, a Chicago-based sock brand, wanted to connect with potential customers browsing on Pinterest.
-Living Royal create a mix of eye-catching Pins featuring both lifestyle images as well as straightforward shots of their products.
+Living Royal, a Chicago-based sock brand, wanted to connect with potential customers browsing Pinterest.
+Living Royal creates a mix of eye-catching Pins featuring both lifestyle images as well as straightforward shots of its products.
 The company experiments with playful messaging using text overlays to drive engagement.
-One top performing Pin spotlighting whimsical mermaid socks with their signature tagline drove more than 33,000 engagements.
+One top performing Pin spotlighting whimsical mermaid socks with its signature tagline drove more than 33,000 engagements.

-“We focus on bright, colourful graphics usually accompanied by some text overlay that might feature either a fun tagline or our brand slogan.
-We’ve also found that using long, vertical Pins that showcase multiple products or images do better and entice users to click through” said Terry Whalen, President of Sum Digital.
+“We focus on bright, colorful graphics usually accompanied by some text overlay that might feature either a fun tagline or our brand slogan.
+We’ve also found using long, vertical pins that showcase multiple products or images do better and entice users to click through,” said Terry Whalen, president of Sum Digital.

-Living Royal instantly recognised the value of the organic traffic that Pinterest was driving to its site and saw an opportunity to invest in Promoted Pins and scale the impact on sales.
+Living Royal instantly recognized the value of the organic traffic Pinterest was driving to its site and saw an opportunity to invest in Promoted Pins and scale the impact on sales.

 “We know people are searching for Living Royal products especially on Pinterest, which tells us that Pinterest is very popular among the Living Royal customer base.
-It seemed that Pinterest would be the perfect place to acquire new customers and grow Living Royal’s business” Whalen said.
+It seemed like Pinterest would be the perfect place to acquire new customers and grow Living Royal’s business,” Whalen said.

 Living Royal started using Promoted Pins to promote products and images that successfully drew in customers through other online paid channels, testing similar messaging on Pinterest.
 The company also targets its brand name as a keyword on Pinterest, which drives strong conversions from motivated people who are searching for Living Royal.

-“This tells us that we are building up a strong online presence and that awareness of the brand is spreading.
-We feel that Pinterest contracts the entire purchase funnel and it’s just a few small steps from discovery to purchase for Pinners” Whalen said.
+“This tells us that we are building up a strong online presence and awareness of the brand is spreading.
+We feel that Pinterest contracts the entire purchase funnel and it’s just a few small steps from discovery to purchase for Pinners,” Whalen said.

 “Pinterest drove a very significant amount of revenue in 2015...converting online ‘window shoppers’ and browsers into paying customers.”